ePrescribing General Questions

 They can issue tokens, however this would be much more efficient if the patient is registered for MySL.

 With a completely new patient, do I register them in our dispensing system first, then in MedView Flow?

 Ultimately a new patient can be added into dispense via MedView Flow or directly in dispense, but in the interim they will need to be added in dispense first.

-- Firstly, dispense platforms are already crowded and we took the view that displaying the full legal prescription in MedView Flow, alongside the dispensing screen and in a familiar format would drive clinical safety.
+- Dispense platforms are already crowded and we believe that displaying the full legal prescription in MedView Flow, alongside the dispensing screen and in a familiar format would drive clinical safety.